jamesewilliamson/lot-stuff/README.md

 opto triac mock up not ready for use.. needs capacitor's fuse's ect

-"update i ended up useing the old relays with transistors to up the 3v to 5v control signal. working good so far..."
+"update i ended up using the old relays with transistors to up the 3v to 5v control signal. working good so far..."